LegitKnots/DashLinx/README.md

 # DashLinx (version 1.2.1)
  Customizable network dashboard that is optimazed to be used for a browser startpage.
 It features customizeable shortcut links and a custom search bar.

+ ### Demo

+ We have published a demo install that is publically accessable at https://demo.dashlinx.com

 ## Instalation